tommasomoretti/nameless-analytics/README.md

 By default, no PII data are tracked.
 You can choose to track every event or automatically respects user consent.

 - **Real-time**\
-Data insertion into Google BigQuery is nearly instantaneous and events are available within a couple of seconds.
+Data ingestion into Google BigQuery is nearly instantaneous and events are available within a couple of seconds.

 - **Lightweight and blazing fast**\
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Cras luctus libero ipsum, vestibulum egestas orci ullamcorper eget.